groovy9/Node-Express-SQLite-Raw-SQL-Gateway-Example/README.md

 For the security-conscious thinking "What about SQL injection?"
 See the Security section below.
 It's not as scary as it looks.

+### Use case

+This is not suitable for a public API with random/unknown users.
+It's intended for internal tools and small teams where building a full REST API is overkill.

 ### Features

 1. No traditional REST API nonsense with a slew of GET/PUT/POST/DELETE routes